gschmutz/integration-architecture-workshop/06-working-with-kafka-broker/README.md

 Our integration platform does not yet contain a message broker.

-Create a file `docker-compose.override.yml` in the `docker` folder (the same place where the `docker-compose.yml` is) and add the version and services header:
+Create a file `docker-compose.override.yml` in the `docker` folder, if it does not yet exists from the previous workshopsand add the version and services header:

 ```
 version: "2.1"